creekorful/open-dydns/README.md

 $ opendydns-cli login <email>
 ```

-This command will prompt for the user password and then tries to authenticate it and save the auth token
+This command will prompt for the user password and then tries to authenticate it and save the JWT token
 on the system.

 ```